 - What if we in the Jewish community shared our dreams with each other?
 What insights might flow from calling upon our nocturnal messages?
 How might we, individually and communally, use our dreams for healing?

 For more than 30 years, dreams have guided Joyce’s life.
 Dreams transformed her physical health and guided her back to her Jewish roots.
 As a news reporter, dreams aid her search for the truth, a journalist’s bottom line.

 To revive the guiding, healing, and transformative power of dream, to support seekers in expressing dream wisdom in their creative, personal, and professional lives and in their social activism, she writes and lectures about how to integrate dream messages into our life journey.

 Joyce is the author of Plum Dreams Diary: On Mothers, Men, Modern Medicine, and the Divine, a collection of dream narratives exploring the female psyche.
 Her book, Dreams and the Wisdom Within, will be published in 2018.

 She has lectured and taught about dreams at campus Hillels, Jewish Centers, and Jewish women’s gatherings about dreams as a pillar of Jewish spirituality.

 Joyce’s parents and grandparents were active in the Jewish community in Columbus, Ohio, where she grew up.
 The Hillel at Ohio State University was dedicated to her grandfather because of his passion for the role of Judaism in student life.
-She learned from their example the essence of being Jewish is tikkun olam, repairing the world.
-Calling upon dream guidance is a clear way to manifest the spiritual imperative.
+She learned from their examples the essence of being Jewish is tikkun olam, repairing the world.
+Calling upon dream guidance is a powerful way to manifest the spiritual imperative.